CA GROWN Blog

 Start with a 8-10 lb. pumpkin.
 I found one for $.25 at my local supermarket.
 Total score!
 You could even use one you have still lying around from Halloween.
 As long as you haven’t cut into it yet, it’s still good.

-Remove all the seeds and membrane.
-Get the kids involved, they love doing this stuff!
+As shown above, remove all the seeds and membrane from the pumpkin.
+Certainly you’ll want to get the kids involved; they love doing this stuff!
 Put the lid back on and bake for about 30-40 minutes in a 350 degree oven.

 Chop all your veggies for the mirepoix.
 That’s fancy speak for carrots, celery and onion.
-Saute in a pan with about a tablespoon of butter until tender.
-Add minced garlic at the end.
+Sauté in a pan with about a tablespoon of butter until tender, and add minced garlic at the end.

-Brown the Italian Sausage.
-Allow to rest and then slice into bite size pieces
+Brown the Italian Sausage and allow to rest, then slice it into bite sized pieces.

-Add the sauteed veggies, sausage and quartered new potatoes into a pot.
-Add the chicken broth, wine and dijon.
+Add the sautéed veggies, sausage, and quartered new potatoes into a pot.
+Following, add the chicken broth, wine, and Dijon.
 Mince up your herbs and toss in.
 Simmer for about 30 minutes until potatoes are fork tender.

 After the potatoes are tender, add the cooked mushrooms and whisk in the beurre manie.
 Pour into the pre-baked pumpkin and return the tureen to the oven for an additional 10 minutes at 375 degrees.

-It just looks like Fall in a bowl, right?
-The colors, the aromas… I can’t get enough.
+Without doubt, it looks like fall in a bowl, right?
+Coupled with the colors and the aromas… wow, I just can’t get enough.